lincc-frameworks/notebooks_lf/sprints/2025/12_18/README.md

    other than "TAP_1_gaia_dr3.gaia".
 But the results are available;
    you just have to choose an icon on from the ribbon at the top (or its menu equivalent) to display them.
-   a.
-View > Table Data will show your query in a spreadsheet-like format.
+   - View > Table Data will show your query in a spreadsheet-like format.
-   b.
-Graphics > Sky Plot will show your query in a 2-D format.
+   - Graphics > Sky Plot will show your query in a 2-D format.
-   c.
-Graphics > Cube Plot will show a 3-D representation.
+   - Graphics > Cube Plot will show a 3-D representation.

 ```sql
 SELECT TOP 15